sandesh-prabhu/Binary-Decimal-Converter/README.md

 # Binary-Decimal-Converter
-This is a program to convert Binary to Decimal and Decimal to Binary
+This is a python program to convert Binary to Decimal and Decimal to Binary